slowernews/wisdom-tldr/README.md

 > *'I want to know God's thoughts; the rest are details.' -- Albert Einstein*

 > *'Strike the shepherd and the sheep will scatter.' -- Robert Greene (42nd law of power)*

+CHALLENGE:

+> *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 ===
 ###On efficiency and productivity